i3D-net/ONE-GameHosting-SDK/readme.md

 # i3D.net ONE Game Hosting SDK

 The i3D ONE Game Hosting platform is dynamic scaling and deployment service for game servers.
 This SDK facilitates communication between game servers and the hosting platform using our [Arcus component](one/arcus/readme.md).
+An Arcus server is hosted on the game server and the Hosting Platform connects to the game server using an Agent.

-Additionally the SDK offers a [Ping client library](one/ping/readme.md) (to assist in matchmaking) and accompanying SDK tools and documentation for testing, integration and development.
+Additionally the SDK offers a [Ping client library](one/ping/readme.md) that can be run on client game to assist in matchmaking.

+Finally the SDK offers accompanying SDK tools and documentation for testing, integration and development.

 ## Documentation outline